Board Elections and Appointments

-- Consider myself a trustee of the League and will do the best I can to ensure it is well-maintained, financially secure, and operating in the best interest of our members;
+1. Consider myself a trustee of the League and will do the best I can to ensure it is wellmaintained, financially secure, and operating in the best interest of our members;

-- Always work to my best ability to help make America more bicycle-friendly.
+10. Always work to my best ability to help make America more bicycle-friendly

 Yes.
-Eight of the 15 board members are directly elected by the membership.
+The majority of board members are directly elected by the membership.
 The value of appointing members to the board is that particular skills and attributes that the board needs can be recruited – and remember, the majority of the board members making the appointments are always going to be elected.
-To vote in the 2014 election, you must be a registered League member by Oct.
-1, 2013.

 The six regions into which the League membership was divided for board elections were arbitrary and unwieldy; board members struggled to truly “represent” their regions.
 Under the new system, both elected and board-appointed members are responsible for considering the needs of all League members, and indeed all cyclists.
 Our appointed board members have always had strong ties to the bicycling community and impressive bicycling credentials.
 At the same time as we made this board change, we also reinvigorated the State Ambassador program to better connect the League to state and local activities, clubs and advocacy groups.

-In mid-August the League announced the opportunity to apply for open board positions via the League's website, E-news and social media.
+In June the League announced the opportunity to apply for open board positions via the League's website, E-news and social media.

-Once applications are submitted by September 15, the nominating committee will evaluate each candidate based on seven specific qualifications and their capacity to provide high-quality, national board service.
+Once applications were submitted by July15th, the nominating committee will evaluate each candidate based on seven specific qualifications and their capacity to provide high-quality, national board service.
 Committee members take this responsibility extremely seriously, to ensure that all the candidates have the basic qualifications necessary to serve the League well, regardless of their specific platform or views.

-Each member of the governance committee will make an independent recommendation that will be tallied and sent to the board as a recommended list of candidates.
-They will approve the nominations for the upcoming election.
-Those not selected will be thanked and invited to continue to play an active role in the League.
+Each member of the governance committee makes an independent recommendation that are tallied and sent to the board as a recommended list of candidates.
+They approve the nominations for the upcoming election.
+Those not selected are thanked and invited to continue to play an active role in the League.

 The League moved to a preferential voting system for the 2011 board election.
 We tested our system by conducting a survey for our members on our website.
 We asked you to rank a list of 10 cyclists from 1 to 10, and then used the principles of instant runoff voting (IRV) to determine the all-time best cyclist, and the four runners up, in a trial run of how we’ll elect our five board members.
 Here’s how the vote was calculated.